Huff named to Enid Board of Education’s vacant Ward 3 post

 ENID, Okla. — In a unanimous vote, Enid Public Schools Board of Education on Wednesday, Jan.
-11, 2023, named Ja’Nell Huff to fill the vacant Ward 3 pos.
+11, 2023, named Ja’Nell Huff to fill the vacant Ward 3 post.

 The seat opened when Frank Nelson resigned Nov.
 14, 2022, because he moved out of his district.
 The term ends in 2024.